projectaki/portfolio/src/blog/project-setup.md

 # Project initiliazation with must-have tools 🪛

-In this example I am going to be talking about initializing a coding project or framework, and it is true for all kinds of technologies.
+In this example I am going to be talking about initializing a coding project or framework, with some helpful tools.

 ## Basic initializing